-- Saving Money for the Trip ~ Let’s face it, taking your family to Walt Disney World is not cheap.
+- Saving Money for the Trip ~ Let’s face it, taking your family to Walt Disney World is not cheap, we knew saving money for the trip may be difficult.
 Even if you take measures to be thrifty, it’s still a costly adventure.
 I wanted to be able to splurge a bit, as our trip was only going to be 3 days and 2 nights.
 I wanted to be able to eat dinner out and stay in a nice resort on the WDW property, and be able to spend a few bucks in the gift store.
 But nothing is cheap in Disney World….so we had some saving to do!
 I wanted the kids to be a part of the saving.
 I wanted them to understand that it was an expensive vacation, and that it would take alot of saving for us to be able to go.
 So we had a big coin jar in the living room to save change for years, we used Simply Switch to help reduce our energy bills so we could put some more money in our savings, and we saved money from every yard sale we had until we had enough money saved to pay for the trip.
 I think this was a very important lesson for them, and made them feel good to help save for the trip.
 I know that some people though like to have a bigger budget for when it comes to going on holiday.

 For example, I have one friend who travels a lot and like to travel using a company like NetJets to help them travel in style.
 If my family and I travelled more then we might consider using a company like this.